mmomjian/mmomjian.github.io/index.md

 ## Welcome!

-Please feel free to browse the above links to find out a little more about myself.
+Please feel free to browse the above links to learn more about me.

 <!--<div class="posts-list">